-While the ROE ratio is calculated as a percentage, taking total net profit and total equity, earnings per share ratio shows how much profit has been earned by each ordinary share (common share) in the year.
+While the ROE ratio is calculated as a percentage, taking total net profit and total equity into consideration, the EPS ratio shows how much profit has been earned by each ordinary share (common share) in the year.

 Net profit attributable to ordinary (common) shares is arrived at by deducting corporation tax and preference dividend from the amount of net profit earned in any particular year.

-Profit before tax: $480,000
+- Profit before tax: $480,000

-Corporate tax: 50%
+- Corporate tax: 50%

-8%Preference shares capital: $200,000 (20,000 preference shares of $10 each)
+- 8% preference shares capital: $200,000 (20,000 preference shares at $10 each)

-Ordinary share capital: 800,000 (80,000 ordinary shares of $10 each)
+- Ordinary share capital: 800,000 (80,000 ordinary shares at $10 each)

 Earnings per share (EPS) ratio = $224,000*/80,000 shares

 * Net profit attributable to ordinary shareholders = 480,000 – 240,000 – 16,000